Kneemund/previewBOT/README.md

 Provides an HTTP API for detailed views of juxtaposed images on the web.
 The source code of the website used for the official instance of this bot is available [here](https://github.com/Kneemund/juxtapose).

-A container image can be built by using the provided `Dockerfile`.
+A container image can be built by using the provided `Containerfile`.
 It supports fast multi-architecture builds for amd64, aarch64 and arm/v7 using cross compilation instead of emulation.
 The produced binaries are fully statically-linked using `musl` and `mold`.
 As such, the image is derived from the empty `scratch` base image and only contains the binary.

 Running the bot with the `--reload-commands` argument will register all slash commands after connecting to the Discord API.
 This is only necessary on new accounts or after changes to the structure of slash commands.